sarahosterhed/Footprint-Flip/README.md

 Technigo Final Project Week 11 - Nov 30th to Dec 12 2023

+Through our game app we are trying to educate consumer about products's carbon emission in a fun way.
+Through education and awareness, we aspire to inspire a sustainable shift in consumer behavior, fostering a greener and more responsible future.

 The game presents several impressive features, ensuring an engaging user experience.

 # Key Features 🙌